 Being a party host carries a tremendous amount of responsibility.
 From inviting the right mix of guests to planning the refreshments and cleaning up, there are some things you'll need to keep in mind from the moment you begin your planning until the last guest leaves.
 Your main job during the party is to make sure your guests are comfortable and having a good time.
+This might sound easy, but it's not.
 Here are some things you need to avoid doing.

 Fail to Put Thought Into the Guest List

 Planning who will attend your party requires quite a bit of thought.
 You'll need to keep several things in mind, including how many people you can invite, whether or not the people will enjoy the type of party you're planning, and the dynamic of the mix of people.